idogmat/rsschool-cv/cv.md

 * node.js / mongoDB
 * HTML / CSS

+---

 ## CODE EXAMPLE

-> Greatest common divisor.
+##### Greatest common divisor
-Find the greatest common divisor of two positive integers.
+> *Find the greatest common divisor of two positive integers.
 The integers can be large, so you need to find a clever solution.
-The inputs x and y are always greater or equal to 1, so the greatest common divisor will always be an integer that is also greater or equal to 1.
+The inputs x and y are always greater or equal to 1, so the greatest common divisor will always be an integer that is also greater or equal to 1.*

 ```
 function mygcd(a,b){